 Hammered Aluminum Ware exhibit opens

-The Fred Drummond Home is happy to announce they will be hosting a Hammered Aluminum Ware exhibit during the month of April.
+The Fred and Addie Drummond Home will host the exhibit Hammered Aluminum Ware during the month of April.
 Visitors can view beautiful examples of hammered aluminum metalware, such as salad dishes, cookie trays, and pitchers with matching tumblers.

-Hammered Aluminum Ware exhibit is included with the regular admission fee.
-Admission is $7 for adults, $5 for seniors ages 62 and older, $4 for students and free for children five and under.
+This exhibit is included with the regular admission fee.
+Admission is $7 for adults, $5 for seniors ages 62 and older, $4 for students, and free for children five and under.
 As always, OHS members receive free admission, and all active military and veterans with ID receive free admission.
-Regular hours of operation are Wednesday through Saturday from 9 a.m. to 5 p.m., and Sunday from 1 to 5 p.m.
+The home is open Wednesday through Saturday from 9 a.m. to 5 p.m., and Sunday from 1 to 5 p.m.
 For more information please call 918-885-2374.
-The Fred Drummond Home is located at 305 North Price Avenue in Hominy.
+The Fred and Addie Drummond Home is located at 305 North Price Avenue in Hominy.